 Finding the best holiday let mortgage deal

 With the staycation trend booming, you might be thinking about taking out a holiday let mortgage.
-Finding the best mortgage deal for this type of mortgage is very important, because these type of mortgage require bigger deposits and usually come with higher interest rates.
+Finding the best mortgage rates for this type of mortgage is very important, because these type of mortgage require bigger deposits and usually come with higher interest rates.
 They can be worth it if your holiday let makes a decent return, but you'll want to make sure you're on the best possible rate to maximise the property's potential.

 How to find the best mortgage deal if you're self employed

-Finding the best mortgage deal if you're self employed will hinge on three things: how much you have saved for a deposit, your earnings, and your record keeping.
+Accessing the best mortgage rates if you're self employed will hinge on three things: how much you have saved for a deposit, your earnings, and your record keeping.
 Needless to say, all three need to be up to scratch, and the more you have on all three fronts, the more likely you are to get a good deal on your mortgage.
 Mortgage lenders dislike applications they deem to be high risk, and you want to convince them that, even though you are self employed, you're financially stable.

 Find out more about self employed mortgages in our guide.